WA-LHJ-Analytic-Resources/WA-DOH-CHS-Death-Files-ETL/README.md

     - String variables are set to title case
     - `harmonized_data` saved as a [parquet](https://www.r-bloggers.com/2023/11/folks-cmon-use-parquet/) file (optimized for working with large dat asets).

-# Workflow - Admin
+## Updating the Harmonized Data Set
-This workflow details how repository administrators can adapt the code to accomodate new/future annual death statistical file vintages into `harmonized_data`.
+The admins of this repository  will seek to update this repository annual to ensure `harmonized_data` includes the most recently published annual death statistical files released.
+Instructions to add new data vintages or new variables to `harmonized_data` is available in the `README` excel sheet of `Resources/Crosswalks and Schemas.xlsx`